IndustrialPhilbot/Open-Industry-Project-1/README.md

 ## Getting Started

-For getting started with Untiy refer to: [Getting Started](https://docs.unity3d.com/560/Documentation/Manual/GettingStarted.html)
+For getting started with Unity refer to: [Getting Started](https://docs.unity3d.com/560/Documentation/Manual/GettingStarted.html)

 Clone the repository or download and extract the ZIP file and select the project folder directly in Unity Hub.